-Several document migration scenarios require that migrations use two hops from source to destination.
-The first hop is from the source to an intermediate Azure blob store. the second hop is from the blob store to the destination system.
+Several document migration scenarios require two hops from source to destination.
+The first hop is from the source to an intermediate Azure blob store.
+The second hop is from the blob store to the destination system.

 UploaderWiz is a BitTitan tool that enables the first hop by uploading data to your Azure storage account.
 UploaderWiz uploads all of the data contained in a specified folder, including the contents of all of its subfolders.

-UploaderWiz requires that .NET Framework version 4.6 is installed on the computer running UploadWiz.
+UploaderWiz requires that .NET Framework version 4.6 is installed on the computer running UploaderWiz.

 File Path Names

 UploaderWiz can only support file path names that are shorter than 248 characters.

 When UploaderWiz encounters file path names that are longer than 248 characters, it will log an error in the log file.
 The UploaderWiz log file is located in the following directory: %LOCALAPPDATA%\BitTitan.

 This file path name length limitation is due to the Microsoft .Net framework.

 Overcoming Microsoft Restrictions to Azure Container Names in UploaderWiz

 To overcome these restrictions, the UploaderWiz utility includes code to filter out all illegal characters for the container name, and then uses the converted name, when creating the container on Azure.
 For example, a home directory named John Smith will be converted to johnsmith.